 The VAT Mini One Stop Shop (VAT MOSS) scheme is a way of paying VAT if your UK business provides certain digital services to customers in the EU (known as ‘Business to Customer’ sales or ‘B2C’).
 The rules apply to limited companies and sole traders registered for VAT in the UK.

-Unfortunately, you cannot use the VAT MOSS scheme if you supply digital services to other businesses in the EU (known as ‘Business to Business’ or ‘B2B’).
-These transactions are reported normally through your quarterly VAT return.
+Unfortunately, you can’t use the VAT MOSS scheme if you supply digital services to other businesses in the EU (known as ‘Business to Business’ or ‘B2B’).
+These transactions are normally reported through your quarterly VAT return.

 The rules surrounding VAT MOSS are complex and we recommend you seek the advice of a tax specialist before deciding whether the rules apply to your business.